 3. Get The Nutrition Facts

-Besides cutting back on the quantity, I need to take a better look at what is inside the food I am eating.
+Besides cutting back on the quantity, I should take a better look at what is inside the food I am consuming.
 I need to read the nutritional information more closely in the store, compare and purchase products with less sugar, sodium, saturated fats and carbs.
 By checking the labels, I have found some foods I need to keep out of the house!
 I know I do that with potato chips, but I probably should take inventory on what I thought were “healthy snacks”.

 4. Cut It In Half

 OK, I understand I can’t go around with a measuring cup all the time, especially in a restaurant or at someone’s house for dinner.
-Instead I have to keep in mind the concept of “cutting your dinner in half” or, better yet, into thirds, and take the rest home (well at a restaurant, not at a friends house because that’s rude).
+Instead, I have to keep in mind the concept of “cutting your dinner in half” or, better yet, into thirds, and take the rest home (well at a restaurant, not at a friends house because that’s rude).
 You can literally take a knife, and separate the portion you plan to eat.
 However, I think it is better table manners to eyeball it.

 When I follow this rule, I am amazed at two things.
 1. I’m am shocked how full I feel after eating half of the meal, and 2.
 I’m surprised how far the extra portion goes when I bring it home.
 The problem with restaurant food is that you really don’t know the ingredients in the dish, but you can usually count on a lot of butter and sodium in the meal because they make food taste better.